Thanks to the evolution of the internet, the world is now a global marketplace where total strangers can conduct all kinds of business transactions.

 For example, no one wants to buy edible products from a food brand with multiple reports of Salmonella or a phone company that produces exploding smartphones.

-In this article, I cover the latest social proof statistics to help you have a view of what is working in the industry.
+I’ve covered the latest social proof statistics in this article, and I promise that it will help you get a better view of what’s working in the online business industry.